Sir Thomas Willys, 1st Baronet: Career

 Willys was created a baronet, of Fen Ditton, by Charles I on 15 December 1641.
 He was M.P. for Cambridgeshire in 1659 and for Cambridge in 1660.
 From 1665 to 1666 he was Sheriff of Cambridgeshire and Huntingdonshire.

 He was elected as a Bailiff to the board of the Bedford Level Corporation in 1694, a position he held until his death.

 In 1660, Willys was proposed as one of the Knights of the Royal Oak, an intended order of knighthood to be bestowed as a reward to supporters of Charles II of England; it was decided instead to institute a day of celebration, as it was thought that the establishment of the new order might stir dispute.
-The list of prospective knights included valuation of their property; it was estimated that Willys's Fen Ditton estates were worth £1000 a year.
+The list of prospective knights included the valuation of their property; it was estimated that Willys's Fen Ditton estates were worth £1000 a year.

 Personal life

 Around 1633 Willys married Anne first daughter and coheir of Sir John Wyld, of Mystole and of St. Martin's, Canterbury, Kent, by Anne, daughter of Robert Honywood, of Charing, in that county.
-She, who was born at her maternal grandfather's house, at Markshall, county Essex, died 20 October 1685, aged 75.
+She, who was born at her maternal grandfather's house, at Markshall, county Essex, died on 20 October 1685, aged 75.

 His son and heir, Sir John Willys, 2nd Baronet (c.
 1635 – 1704), succeeded to the baronetcy on the death of his father in 1701.